stefania-radu/pixel-semantic/scripts/monte_carlo/README.md

 [Outputs](results/span_experiment):
 - line plot for loss in terms of span length, where each line is a language/dataset (mean values are computed)

+Interpretation:

+- Loss increases with the span length, because the reconstruction area becomes larger

 <p align="middle">
  <img src="results/span_experiment/Span_Loss_tasks_line_plot.png" width="800" height="400"></img>
 </p>